-- Accredited by the Commission on Accreditation of Athletic Training Education since 1991
+- Accredited by the Commission on Accreditation of Athletic Training Education since 1992.

-- Exceptional diversity in clinical experience is the cornerstone of the program's strength, including in USC athletics, physical therapy clinics, orthopedic clinics, doctor's offices and hospitals.
+- Exceptional diversity in clinical experience is our program's greatest strength, including opportunities in USC athletics, physical therapy clinics, orthopedic clinics, high schools, colleges and universities, youth sports, doctor's offices and hospitals.

 Your course work

 The course work for the athletic training program includes a very science-heavy curriculum of biology, anatomy, physiology, chemistry and exercise science.
 As you advance into your core requirements, you will learn about the evaluation and assessment of injuries to the lower and upper extremities, head, neck, spine, and abdomen.
 You will also take classes in nutrition, pharmacology, biomechanics, therapy and rehabilitation.

 Once you have received your degree, you must pass the Board of Certification of the Athletic Trainer Exam and meet continuing education requirements.
 According to the National Athletic Trainer's Association, more than 70 percent of certified athletic trainers hold at least a master's degree.
 For more information about specific curriculum requirements, please visit the academic bulletin.